frontcover/fpgademos_sdrangan/docs/units/procif/index.md

 ## Next Steps

-If you want to build the IP, add it to the Vivado project, and create the overlay, start from the begining with [building the IP in Vitis HLS](./vitis_ip.md).
+If you want to build the Vivado project from scratch, add the IP, and create the overlay, start from the begining with [adding the IP](./add_ip.md).

 Alternatively, the github repo already includes a pre-built overlay file.
 So, you can just skip to [accessing the Vitis IP from PYNQ](./pynq.md).